Skip to main content

 When will I hear if my funding application has been successful?

-I have a conditional offer; when can I book accommodation?
+I have a conditional offer; when can I arrange accommodation?

-You will be offered accommodation once you have met your offer conditions and your place has been confirmed by both the College and the Postgraduate Admissions Office.
+Accommodation is offered once you have met your offer conditions and your place is confirmed by the College and the Postgraduate Admissions Office.
+See the Postgraduate Accommodation page for more details.

 Do postgraduates and undergraduates live together?